withLogic/destinia-vita/README.md

 - Directional Pad: Move
 - Cross: Attack / Select option in menu
 - Triangle: Menu
+- L Trigger: Fast Forward
 - R Trigger: Rotate skill bar
 - Right Analog: Use Skills 1-4
 - Circle: Use Skill 5

 ## Changelog
+### v.0.1.1

+- Game was not honoring the framelimiter and was running too fast.
+The game now will run at either 10fps or 17fps depending on the settings in the Options menu.
+The menu menu will still run at 30fps.
+- Added Fast Forward option to bypass the framelimiter.
+This can be activated by using the L trigger.
+- Fixed bug where selecting a Buy Cash with Real Money option in the Special Shop opened a network prompt that never completed.
+Now the game will give the player 1,000 Cash instead.

 ### v.0.1

 - Initial Release.